 - Rotate your tires.
 The longer a tire stays in the same position on your car, the more likely it will wear to fit that corner’s peculiarities.
 Rotating the tires every 5,000 to 8,000 miles keeps all the tires wearing evenly, extending the life of the set.

 - Use in a way consistent with tire design.
 Take care to run your snow tires only in colder months and summer tires only in fair-weather months.
 Extending use into a season they weren’t designed for can accelerate wear, cause damage to the tires and compromise safety.

 Factors That Shorten Lifespan

-Besides following the above practices, avoid these other situations that can damage your tires or reduce their lifespan:
+There are also things you may be doing that increase the wear on your tires.
+In addition to following the above practices, avoid these other situations that can damage your tires or reduce their lifespan:

 - Improper storage.
 Storing your car with weight on the tires can weaken the sidewalls or cause flat spots.
 Either can affect the safety and performance of your tires in addition to shortening their lifespan.
 The material comprising the tire surface also responds to environmental factors such as strong sunlight, ozone (produced by electric motors) and humidity.
 Improper storage exposing the tires to these destructive forces can cause damage through cracking and dry rot.